Electrical Work Permit Requirements in Washington, DC

 If you live in an HOA community: interior electrical work rarely requires HOA approval.
 Exterior electrical additions (outdoor lighting, EV charger installations, visible conduit) may need architectural review in some communities.

-Here's a typical timeline for a electrical work project in Washington, DC:
+Here's a typical timeline for a electrical work project:

 Check Now, Free →Building Department Contact